-Children won’t always equate that they may have been subjected to toxic parenting, or even how the toxic parenting works.
-But there is always a dividing line between criticism and continual over criticism towards a child, by a parent.
+Children won’t always equate that they may have been subjected to toxic parenting, or even how toxic parenting works, but there is always a dividing line between criticism and continual over-criticism towards a child by a parent.

 Failing to provide emotional security